ThinkR-open/prepare-for-cran/README.md

 ### Documentation

-#### Use canonical and https url
+#### Use canonical and https URL

-If there are some urls in your documentation, be sure to:
+If there are some URLs in your documentation, be sure to:

 + use https
 + use the canonical form for CRAN package (i.e.: https://CRAN.R-project.org/package=***)